United States sanctions during the Venezuelan crisis: 2025

 Following the disputed July 2024 Venezuelan presidential election, Maduro was inaugurated for a third term as president on 10 January 2025; that day, the U.S., E.U., U.K. and Canada placed new sanctions on Venezuelan individuals.
 U.S. Secretary of State Blinken stated that the U.S. "does not recognize Nicolas Maduro as the president of Venezuela" and a U.S. Treasury Under Secretary, Bradley Smith, added that the U.S. stood with its "likeminded partners" in "solidarity with the people's vote for new leadership and rejects Maduro's fraudulent claim of victory".
 Maduro replied that the "outgoing government of the United States doesn't know how to take revenge on us".
 Among those sanctioned by the U.S. was Héctor Obregón Pérez, the new head of PDVSA.
 The Biden administration continued authorizing Chevron and other oil companies to operate in Venezuela.

-Giovanni Vicente Mosquera Serrano, an alleged leader of the gang Tren de Aragua who is on the FBI Ten Most Wanted Fugitives list, was sanctioned on 24 June, indicted in the U.S. for drug trafficking, and a $3 million reward was offered for information leading to his arrest.
+Giovanni Vicente Mosquera Serrano, an alleged leader of the gang Tren de Aragua (TdA) who is on the FBI Ten Most Wanted Fugitives list, was sanctioned on 24 June, indicted in the U.S. for drug trafficking, and a $3 million reward was offered for information leading to his arrest.
 The following month, six more alleged leaders and "key members" of the gang (Hector Rusthenford Guerrero Flores, Yohan Jose Romero, Josue Angel Santana Pena, Wilmer Jose Perez Castillo, Wendy Marbelys Rios Gomez, and Felix Anner Castillo Rondon) were sanctioned.
+In December 2025, the reward for Mosquera was raised to $5 million.

+Labeling them as "affiliates of the terrorist cartel Tren de Aragua", who the U.S. alleges have "provided material support" to TdA and engaged in money laundering for TdA, the U.S. Treasury sanctioned on 3 December 2025 additional individuals, including model and actress Jimena Araya, and companies during the Trump administration's attack on drug trafficking.
+Along with Jimena Romina Araya Navarro (a.k.a.
+"Rosita"), OFAC sanctioned her manager, Eryk Manuel Landaeta Hernandez, and Kenffersso Jhosue Sevilla Arteaga, Richard Jose Espinal Quintero, Noe Manases Aponte Cordova, Asdrubal Rafael Escobar Cabrera, Cheison Royer Guerrero Palma, and associated businesses, Maiquetia VIP Bar Restaurant, Global Import Solutions S.A., Eryk Producciones SAS, and Yakera y Lane SAS.